QData/deep2Read/zPotential2Read.md

 19. Inference in probabilistic graphical models by Graph Neural Networks
 Authors: KiJung Yoon, Renjie Liao, Yuwen Xiong, Lisa Zhang, Ethan Fetaya, Raquel Urtasun, Richard Zemel, Xaq Pitkow
 Abstract: A useful computation when acting in a complex environment is to infer the marginal probabilities or most probable states of task-relevant variables.
-20. Contextual Graph Markov Model: A Deep and Generative Approach to Graph Processing
-Authors: Davide Bacciu, Federico Errica, Alessio Micheli
-Abstract: We introduce the Contextual Graph Markov Model, an approach combining ideas from generative models and neural networks for the processing of graph data.

 #### Applications and more:
 1. End-to-end differentiable physics for learning and control